HORNET-Storage/HORNETS-Nostr-Relay/docs/moderation_dispute_system.md

 If a user believes their content was incorrectly flagged, they can create a dispute event (Kind 19842) that references the moderation ticket.
 The dispute should include a reason why the user believes the moderation decision was incorrect.

+#### Free vs. Paid Disputes

+The system implements a tiered approach to disputes:

+- **First Dispute**: Every user gets one free dispute per blocked event.
+This allows all users to challenge moderation decisions they believe are incorrect.
+- **Subsequent Disputes**: If a user wants to submit additional disputes for the same event (e.g., if their first dispute was rejected), they must be a paid subscriber.

+This approach balances accessibility with resource management, ensuring all users have access to the dispute system while preventing abuse.

 ### Step 3: Dispute Processing

 The relay now supports two methods of dispute processing: